mert-othaw/mert-othaw/DT_EN_Phase_4_Ideate.md

-**Start to work and fill this template**.
+**Start to work and fill in this template**.

-* You can write down your previous defined point of view with your "how might we..." questions of the previous design thinking phase 3 if you like **at number 1 of this mural template**.
+* You can write down the defined point of view with the formed "how might we..." questions of the previous Design Thinking "phase 3" if you like **at number 1 of this mural template**.
 Double click on the left mouse key to write it down.

 ![Problem](/Phase_4_Ideate_Screenshots/05_Define_POV_00.PNG)

-* And than switch to **point 2 in this template** to **brainstorm** and write down your generated ideas.
-Double click on to the orange square to fill.
+* And then switch to **point 2 in this template** to **brainstorm** and write down your generated ideas.
+Double click on to the orange square to fill it in.

 ![Fill](/Phase_4_Ideate_Screenshots/05_Double_Tap_to_fill_.PNG)

-* In a group of 2 students, they can fill the squares of person 1 and person 2 with your generating ideas by brainstorming in this mural template.
+* In a group of 2 students,the squares of person 1 (student 1) and person 2 (student 2) can be filled with the generating ideas by brainstorming in this mural template.

 ![Brainstorm](/Phase_4_Ideate_Screenshots/05_Brainstorm_ideas_01.PNG)